FigSystems/dpt/doc/spec.md

 There are a bunch of terms and ideas used in this document:

-- Package pool: The “data” of the package manager.
-Directories containing the packages themselves.
-There is currently only one package pool on a given system, generally located it /fpkg/pool.

-- Environment: A directory containing all the (symlinks to) a package’s, and its dependency’s, files.
+- FPKG store: The directory containing all of the packages installed in the system, located by default at `/fpkg/store` but this can be customized by placing a directory name in the file `/etc/fpkg/store`.

-- Package: A single package, often located in an fpkg pool.
+- Package: A single package, often located in an fpkg store.
+The is a directory containing the sub-directories of `data`, `env`, and `info`.

-- Meta-info directory: A directory containing meta info about a package.
+- Meta-info directory: A sub-directory of a package (`info`) containing meta info about a package.

+- Data directory: A sub-directory of a package (`data`) containing the files of a package

+- Environment directory: A sub-directory of a package (`env`) containing all the symlinks to a package’s, and its dependency’s, files.

 - Repository: A location on the internet or locally that provides packages to fpkg.